jacquessham/ruby_basic/ch3/l1_daru/readme.md

 <br><br>
 <b>.lag(n)</b> means taking entry n rows prior.
 For example, <b>df.lag(1)</b> means taking last row of entry for every row entry in df.

+## Program
+The script first declare a data frame with 2 columns.
+Then, it will filter the data frame with different conditions and perform different sorting.
+After that, it will read 2 csv files, <i>gf.csv</i> and <i>student.csv</i>, and converting to data frames to perform tables joining.
+In the last section, it will delcare another data frame to conduct simple aggregation to show the analytical abilities.

 ## Reference
 Andrew Kane's <i>Daru: Pandas for Ruby</i>, <a href="https://ankane.org/daru">https://ankane.org/daru</a>